infoatgodreams/GoDreams-Repository/Roll Ups/Caregiving/Caregiving.md

 ## Elements of Training
 - [^2]According to Miracle Foundation's approach, Anwesha underwent a complete training in areas of supporting family culture rights of the child, attachment, discipline techniques, childdevelopment, health care – preventative & curative, gender roles, sexual abuseprevention, communication skills, conflict resolution and stress management.
 - [^9]Cultural, social, gender and religious sensitisation should also be assured.
 Training in dealing appropriately with challenging behaviour, including conflict resolution techniques and means to prevent acts of harm or self-harm, should be provided to all care staff  employed by the institutions’ management.
 In (Page 29)
+- According to a seminar on mental health in institutional care,
+	- The Participatory Action Research (PAR) was a six month study involving researchers, caretakers, administrators, and children.
+The aim was to deﬁne an Appropriate Technique and an Efﬁcient Management Strategy in the care of children with behavioural difﬁculties.
+	- PAR has three essential ingredients:
+		- Developing Self-understanding;
+		- Paying Attention to Insights
+		- Respecting the other and Reciprocity
+	- To be able to do PAR effectively, basic communication skills are also important.
+	- Listening to understand is the most important communication skill that we often miss.
+	- Through PAR. we intended involving the children in ﬁnding a more meaningful way to ex-press themselves.
+We also wanted to involve the staff as partners in this dialogue.
+We attempted to evolve a self-sustaining and participatory methodology to solve the daily problems of aggression among children.

+## Right attitudes:
+There are some very helpful attitudes for a Participatory Approach thatwe could take from Carl Rogers, the founder of Humanistic Psychology:
+- Empathy or Accurate Understanding;
+- Non-Judgemental Attitude or Unconditional Positive Regard;
+- Genuineness or truthfulness.
 # Caregiver support
 - [^2]For Miracle Foundation.
 ‘Tea time with house parents’, the practice of Miracle staff spending informal timewith caregivers enabled them to unwind, open up, share their joys and concernsand feel acknowledged as being important.
 - [^2]Miracle Staff, House parent Diary served to be a readyreference of their important tasks and responsibilities.